Chronic Disease Education & Impact on Hypertension Management

 The Value of Chronic Disease Education in Community Health Management

-The study shows the value chronic disease education can have in managing hypertension among elderly patients.
+The study shows the value chronic disease education can have in managing hypertension among senior patients.
 This integrated approach enhanced disease cognition, emotional health, and self-management capabilities.
 With a deeper understanding of options for managing hypertension, patients are empowered to make informed decisions about their health, which may reduce complications and improve quality of life.
 This combined chronic disease education and management model offers a scalable solution for community-based healthcare, potentially reducing the burden on healthcare systems and promoting patient independence.

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.